VUEngine/VUEngine-Plugins/postProcessing/Rhombus/readme.md

-Draws a growing rhombus emitted from any GameObject.
+Draws a growing rhombus emitted from any Entity.

 This effect only writes to the framebuffers, but does not read them.
 Since write access is much quicker than reading, and since only a few pixels are affected, this effect runs well on hardware.